Kosher foods: Pikuach nefesh

 The laws of kashrut can be broken for pikuach nefesh (preservation of human life).
 For example, a patient is allowed to eat non-kosher food if it is essential for recovery, or where the person would otherwise starve.

 Tainted food

 The Talmud adds to the biblical regulations a prohibition against consuming poisoned animals.
 Similarly, Yoreh De'ah prohibits the drinking of water, if the water had been left uncovered overnight in an area where there might be snakes, on the basis that a snake might have left its venom in the water.
 In a place where there aren't usually snakes, this prohibition does not apply.

 Fish and meat

 The Talmud and Yoreh De'ah suggest that eating meat and fish together may cause tzaraath.
 Strictly Orthodox Jews thus avoid combining the two, while Conservative Jews may or may not.

 Kosherfest

-Each year, 5,000 food industry vendors, kosher certification agencies, journalists and other professionals gather in New York City to sample kosher fare from 300 event attendees.
+Each year, 5,000 food industry vendors, kosher certification agencies, journalists and other professionals gathered in New York City with kosher food available from 300 attendees at an expo called KosherFest.

-Among the offerings at the 2018 Kosherfest were plantain croutons from Ecuador.
-The gluten-free croutons won the Kosherfest award for best new snack.

-There were breaded dessert ravioli stuffed with sweet ricotta and chocolate chips, pareve and vegan "ice cream" cake made from cherry and passion fruit sorbet, butter substitute made from coconut oil, and a gluten-free variation of Syrian sambusak dumplings.
+The expo closed after 2022 and was replaced by another event called Kosher-Palooza.